 Fire Protection, Startup/Testing & Closeout (10 Clock Hours) – In this, our last of the six courses, you will learn about: wet-pipe fire suppression system; dry-pipe fire suppression system; the purpose and components of a fire alarm system; fire alarm inputs, controls and outputs; typical life-safety requirements; elevator types and construction sequencing; final MEP system activities; the purpose of commissioning.
 You will also learn valuable information about: the purpose of a punchlist and the punchlist process; typical requirements for a certificate of occupancy; typical requirements for final completion; and the process to turnover a building and the requirements for post-occupancy.

 The courses listed above are included in this training bundle.
 Each course will be scheduled one at a time in the sequence listed.
 Each course will be scheduled immediately after one another, unless requested otherwise.

 Please click here to see the online course schedule.
 Online courses begin every three weeks.
 Courses begin on a Friday and are 18-days long.

 - Fundamental working knowledge of the Windows environment.

 - There is no software required for this course.
 You need to have good Internet quality bandwidth.

 BUNDLE PAYMENT SCHEDULE

-- This Training Bundle can be paid in full or paid with an initial payment of $200 and then 5 more payments of $150.00 made every 30 days from the date of purchase.
+- This Training Bundle can be paid in full or paid with 5 payments of $220.00.
 Payment plans are based on one course at a time.
 For a more accelerated schedule, please contact firstname.lastname@example.org or call 619-758-9300.

 - Adobe Acrobat PDF Reader